Aitor-Quint-04/ATP-Match-Outcome-Prediction/README.md

 This dataset is the result of applying the **Extract - Load - Transform** modules.
 A **highly complete** dataset with **207 final variables**, including a drop of more than 30 features.
 >The large number of features is offset by large-scale record extraction for the database.
-For more advanced projects,optimization or neural network implementations I recommend running a feature-importance analysis during XGBoost training to identify the most informative variables and dropping the rest in bulk.
+For more advanced projects,optimization or neural network implementations we recommend running a feature-importance analysis during XGBoost training to identify the most informative variables and dropping the rest in bulk.

 **Conventions (applies to many fields):**